-In this activity, students explore the increase in atmospheric carbon dioxide over the past 40 years with an interactive online model.
+Students explore the increase in atmospheric carbon dioxide over the past 40 years with an interactive online model.
 They use the model and observations to estimate present emission rates and emission growth rates.
 The model is then used to estimate future levels of carbon dioxide using different future emission scenarios.
 These different scenarios are then linked by students to climate model predictions also used by the Intergovernmental Panel on Climate Change.

-This activity from NOAA Earth System Research Laboratory introduces students to the current scientific understanding of the greenhouse effect and the carbon cycle.
-The activity leads them through several interactive tasks investigating recent trends in atmospheric carbon dioxide.
+This activity from NOAA Earth System Research Laboratory introduces students to the scientific understanding of the greenhouse effect and the carbon cycle.
+The activity leads them through several interactive tasks to investigate recent trends in atmospheric carbon dioxide.
 Students analyze scientific data and use scientific reasoning to determine the causes responsible for these recent trends.
-By studying carbon cycle science in a visual and interactive manner, the activity provides students with a conceptual framework with which to address the challenges of a changing climate.
+By studying carbon cycle science in a visual and interactive manner, students can learn firsthand about the reasons behind our changing climate.

-In this activity, students compare carbon dioxide (CO2) data from Mauna Loa Observatory, Barrow (Alaska), and the South Pole over the past 40 years to help them better understand what controls atmospheric carbon dioxide.
+In this activity, students compare carbon dioxide data from Mauna Loa Observatory, Barrow, Alaska, and the South Pole over the past 40 years.
+Students use the data to learn about what causes short-term and long-term changes in atmospheric carbon dioxide.
 This activity makes extensive use of Excel.